-My latest publication, “‘The Colored Veteran Soldiers Should Receive the Same Tender Care’: Soldiers’ Homes, Race, and the Post-Civil War Midwest” is available in The War Went On: Reconsidering the Lives of Civil War Veterans.
-My chapter-length study on the men in the USCT who served as sentinels over Confederate prisoners of war in the Midwest can be found in Crossing the Deadlines: Civil War Prisons Reconsidered.
+My latest publication is “‘The Colored Veteran Soldiers Should Receive the Same Tender Care’: Soldiers’ Homes, Race, and the Post-Civil War Midwest.”
+It is available in The War Went On: Reconsidering the Lives of Civil War Veterans.
+I also wrote a chapter-length study on the men in the USCT who served as sentinels over Confederate prisoners of war.
+You can read it Crossing the Deadlines: Civil War Prisons Reconsidered.

 Please feel free to contact me if you have any questions about my research or would like to arrange a speaking engagement.
 You can also visit the Ohio Humanities Speakers Bureau for details about my public presentations.
-Thank you for stopping by!